 The Association's constitution provides that major policies be established by an annual Delegate Assembly and places governance in the hands of an elected board of directors.
 The board of directors, made up of officers and regional directors, employs an executive director and approves annual budgets to carry out the work of the Association through offices in Springfield and Lombard.

-The Illinois Association of School Boards is a federation member of the National School Boards Association.
+The Illinois Association of School Boards is a founding member of the Consortium of State School Boards Associations.